bmacGTPM/orgthemes/README.md

 ## Installation

-You can install the GitHub version of `orgthemes` with:
+If you don’t have the package `devtools`, install it using `install.packages('devtools')`.
+If you have `devtools`, you can install the GitHub version of `orgthemes` with:

 ``` r
 devtools::install_github("bmacGTPM/orgthemes")